LottesofCode/Portfolio/_pages/PhD.md

 # The Science

-In the terrestrial atmosphere the peak concentration of Mg+ ions  lie at higher altitudes (90 - 100 km) than the neutral Mg atoms (~89 km).
+In the terrestrial atmosphere the peak concentration of Mg$p(X\_t = +)$ ions  lie at higher altitudes (90 - 100 km) than the neutral Mg atoms (~89 km).
 This difference in altitudes means the key reactions for atoms and ions will differ, as shown in the figure below.

 ![]({{site.baseurl}}/images/reactscheme.png "Reaction Scheme")